Kayak Essentials and Rolls & Rescues Classes

 Kayak Essentials: Comprehensive class for people who have not had prior kayak skills instruction.
 Each of the four three-hour sessions is split between classroom and pool.
-Focus is on skill development and safety, including brace strokes, solo and assisted rescues.
-2017 Kayak Essentials Outline
+Focus is on skill development and safety, including wet exits, bow rescues, basic strokes, bracing, solo and assisted rescues.

 Rolls & Rescues: Participants must first complete the Kayak Essentials class or have equivalent training approved by the instructor.
 This class teaches a variety of boat re-entry or rescue techniques and Eskimo roll skills.
-2016 Rolls and Rescues Outline
+Rolls and Rescues Outline.

-Student Outing: North East Wisconsin Paddlers, Inc. caps off its winter classes season with an opportunity to practice your new skills on "real" water the first weekend in June!
+Student Outing: NEWP caps off its indoor class season with an opportunity to practice your new skills on "real" water the first weekend in June!
 These events are for participants in NEWP classes in the current year and all other current club members.
 We offer both a whitewater outing and a coastal outing (on Lake Michigan).
 Student outing details

-Class Fees: Fee information is available at the Fox Cities YMCA, Green Bay YMCA and City of Appleton websites.
+Class Fees: Fee information is available at the Fox Cities YMCA, Green Bay YMCA and City of Appleton Recreation Department websites.
 The fee you pay is split between the host organization to cover the cost of the facility use and lifeguards, and by NEWP to purchase and maintain boats and other equipment.
 All instructors and assistant instructors provide their time and talent on a voluntary basis.
-The club currently maintains a fleet of about 45 whitewater and sea kayaks, plus all the assorted support equipment required to go with the boats.
+The club currently maintains a fleet of nearly 50 whitewater and sea kayaks, plus all the assorted support equipment required to go with the boats.

 How to Dress: Swim wear, aqua socks or appropriate footwear.
 A synthetic T-shirt or lightweight neoprene is optional for comfort in the pool.
+Shorts or leggings are recommended over regular swim suits that are "bikini style" to avoid abrasion from climbing in and out of the boats.
 Nose clips will be available to use, or to purchase for a nominal fee.
-Boats, paddles and all other gear required for the class are provided by the North East Wisconsin Paddlers.
+Boats, paddles and all other gear required for the class are provided by the NEWP.

 Registration: Available online through the host YMCA or City facility, as listed for each class.
-YMCA non-members are also encouraged to participate in the classes.
+The classes are open to both YMCA members and non-members - all are also encouraged to participate in the classes.

-Open Pools: Available at the downtown Appleton YMCA for NEWP members and students on dates shown to the right.
+Open Pools: Available at the downtown Appleton YMCA for NEWP members and students on the same Sundays as when classes are scheduled at that location.
 Open pool sessions may also be scheduled in Green Bay.
 Current-year students are entitled to free open pool participation.
 Other current NEWP/ ACA members may participate for $5 (Appleton) or $10 (Broadview) per session.